HTTP-RPC/Kilo/README.md

 }
 ```

-This code snippet uses `adapt()` to create an iterable sequence of `Month` values from the CSV file:
+This code snippet uses `adapt()` to create an iterable sequence of `Month` values from the CSV document:

 ```java
 try (InputStream inputStream = getClass().getResourceAsStream("months.csv")) {